robcmills/openspace-jeopardy/readme.md

 ### Clues

-- The active contestant chooses a category and value for the next question and tells the host
+- The active contestant chooses a category and value for the next question and tells the host.
-- Host reveals the clue by clicking on the tile and all contestant buzzers are enabled (green)
+- Host reveals the clue by clicking on the tile.
+- Host reads the clue aloud.
+- While the clue is being read, all contestant buzzers are not yet enabled (orange).
+- Once host finishes reading the clue, they will start the host timer by pressing spacebar.
+- Once the host timer starts, all contestant buzzers are enabled (green).
+- If contestants buzz in before buzzers are enabled, they will be penalized with a 500ms timeout.
+Their buzzer will turn red and be disabled for 500ms, after which it will become enabled again and turn green.
+This discourages button mashing.
-- The first contestant to buzz in by clicking their buzzer button in the bottom right or pressing the space bar becomes the active contestant
+- The first contestant to buzz in by clicking their buzzer button in the bottom right or pressing the space bar becomes the active contestant.
-- Host reads the clue aloud
 - Once clue has been read
   + if there is an active contestant
     * host prompts for an answer by speaking that contestants name
-    * then starts the contestant timer by pressing spacebar
+    * host then starts the contestant timer by pressing spacebar
     * contestant has 5 seconds to respond
     * if the contestant responds correctly, host awards points by clicking the correct button (✓), and play continues with that contestant choosing the next category and value
     * if the contestant responds incorrectly or their timer runs out, host detracts points by clicking the incorrect button (x), the host timer is automatically started, and any contestant can buzz in to become the active contestant and respond.
     * if no contestant buzzes in after an incorrect response, and the host timer runs out, host speaks correct response orally to all and play continues with the previous active contestant choosing the next category and value (activated automatically by closing the clue)
   + if there is no active contestant
-    * host starts the host timer by pressing spacebar
-    * if any contestant buzzes in and becomes active, host prompts for an answer by speaking that contestants name and starts the contestant timer
     * if no contestant buzzes in and host timer expires, host speaks correct response orally to all and play continues with the previous active contestant choosing the next category and value (activated automatically by closing the clue)

 ### Daily Double